At least 40% of your customer base is slipping through the cracks. They’re bouncing off your site,...

 Starting a small business is not for the faint of heart, but courage goes only so far.
 Here are three common challenges that entrepreneurs face and how you can overcome them.

-Cash Flow is Tight, but Financing Can Help
+Cash Flow is Tight, but Financing or Leasing Can Help

 What keeps most small business owners up at night?
 No contest: it’s cash flow.
 Startup costs, equipment, taxes, payroll—the list goes on, and that was before the COVID-19 pandemic slammed entrepreneurs with several uniquely challenging quarters.
 Before they can focus on anything else, they need to figure out how to keep the lights on.